HyenaPixel: Global Image Context with Convolutions: Method

 \paragraph{Motivation.} Vision Transformers (ViTs) are one point ahead of Convolutional Neural Networks (ConvNets): A single attention layer already has global context.
 Current ConvNets scale kernels to at most 61$\times$61~\cite{ding2022scaling,liu2023more} and thus only give the center pixel full context.
 Kernels that are larger than the feature map, however, proved beneficial~\cite{ding2022scaling}.
 A recent approach designed for language modeling promises global context based on gated global convolution, namely the Hyena operator~\cite{poli2023hyena}.
 Motivated by Hyena's promising properties for sequence modeling, we apply it to the 2D pixel space with drastically larger kernels than previously considered.

-\paragraph{Hyena.} The Hyena operator by Poli et al.~\shortcite{poli2023hyena} first projects the input sequence $x$ of length $L$ into different spaces $p_0(x), \dots, p_{O}(x)$.
+\paragraph{Hyena.} The Hyena operator by \citet{poli2023hyena} first projects the input sequence $x$ of length $L$ into different spaces $p_0(x), \dots, p_{O}(x)$.
 The number of projections is determined by the order parameter $O$.
 The projection $p_i(\cdot)$ is defined by a linear layer and a local convolution.
 Aggregation of the output is handled recursively by element-wise multiplication of the previous result with the next projection:

 Intermediate results are convolved with a large implicit filter, handled by function $g(\cdot)$.
 The initial value is set to $y_0 = p_0(x) \cdot p_1(x)$.
-The kernel weights of the global convolution are implicitly modeled by applying a Feed-Forward Network (FFN) with a sinusoidal activation function to a positional embedding.
+The kernel weights of the global convolution are implicitly modeled by applying a FFN with a sinusoidal activation function to a positional embedding.
 The positional embedding is a truncated complex exponential basis $\rho_k(t) = e^{i2 \pi kt/L}$ for $k = 0, \ldots, K - 1$, where $K$ represents the embedding dimension.
 Furthermore, the resulting filter is regularized by modulation with an exponential decay

 with scaling factor $\alpha$, bias $b$ and $t = 0, 1, \ldots, L - 1$.
 Causality is achieved by circularizing the filter by zero-padding to length $2L-1$ and keeping the $L$ left output positions of the circular FFT-based convolution.
 In this work, we simplify the Hyena operator by setting $O=2$.
 With this simplification, we can rewrite the recursive formulation as follows: